 Programs for School Audiences

 “Thank you so much for helping to amaze and enthrall our 4th graders!
 Your performance captivated them and kept them engaged from start to finish!” - 4th grade teacher, Foussat Elementary

-San Diego Symphony offers a creative learning opportunity in a concert format especially for elementary and middle school students as a fieldtrip experience!
-Teachers and students are invited to attend these 50-minute concerts at the Jacobs Music Center designed to introduce schoolchildren to the world of classical music.
-Tickets are only $5 per person!
-Most appropriate for students in grades 2-8.
+San Diego Symphony offers a creative learning opportunity, in a concert format, especially for elementary and middle school students as a field trip experience!
+Teachers and students are invited to integrate these 50-minute concerts into their learning day to introduce schoolchildren to the world of storytelling through classical music.
+Programs are most appropriate for students in grades 2-8.

 Questions about Berton Family Young People's Concerts?

 E-mail us at: firstname.lastname@example.org

 How Can I Help?